“I’m going to write a book.”

 We’re tired of watching you sabotage yourself.

-Over the last 5 years, Alex and I have helped our students earn nearly $2 million in total from software, ebooks, video courses, and workshops.
+Over the last 5 years, Alex and I have helped our students earn well over $3 million in total from software, ebooks, video courses, and workshops.

 I figured that didn’t make sense, so… the problem had to be with how I was teaching.